 Go to bed at the same time each night and wake up at the same time each morning.
 Regular daytime exercise helps regulate your sleep cycle.
 Research sleep hygiene articles practice all the rules of good sleep hygiene.

 Ruben Castaneda in U.S. News and World Report wrote How Virtual Reality Can Help Treat Chronic Pain. “…research suggests VR can help alleviate the anxiety and pain of patients suffering from acute and chronic pain” which gives hope to those living with daily pain.

-Do you have someone you can walk with?
+Can you take a walk with one of your friends?
 Having a buddy makes it more difficult for you to cancel if you are not feeling well.
-Walking and talking to another or looking at nature takes your attention off of your body’s issues.
+Walking and talking to another or looking at nature takes your attention off of your body.

 Write down three things you are grateful for.
 You’ll quickly learn how gratitude heals chronic pain.

 And don’t forget to look at my Resources and Pain Management Tools pages.

 Gail Sinclair, MHt, CNC is a hypnotherapist who helps those living with chronic pain go from discomfort to thriving by using hypnosis, pain management tools and resources.

 She is a Master Hypnotherapist, Nutritional Consultant, and a Reiki Master Teacher.
 She has over 20 years in healing work and is an international award-winning speaker.

 Gail lives in Portland, OR with her delightful husband, son, and cat.
 She can be found cooking, knitting, writing, and figuring out new ways to thrive with Trigeminal, and Occipital Neuralgia.

 You can reach her at email@example.com.